-The image below, which you can click on for greater detail, shows that Innospec had debt of US$58.6m at the end of December 2019, a reduction from US$207.6m over a year.
-However, its balance sheet shows it holds US$75.7m in cash, so it actually has US$17.1m net cash.
+The image below, which you can click on for greater detail, shows that Innospec had debt of US$38.8m at the end of June 2020, a reduction from US$158.7m over a year.
+However, it does have US$58.2m in cash offsetting this, leading to net cash of US$19.4m.

-We can see from the most recent balance sheet that Innospec had liabilities of US$303.5m falling due within a year, and liabilities of US$246.4m due beyond that.
-Offsetting this, it had US$75.7m in cash and US$292.0m in receivables that were due within 12 months.
-So its liabilities outweigh the sum of its cash and (near-term) receivables by US$182.2m.
+The latest balance sheet data shows that Innospec had liabilities of US$219.2m due within a year, and liabilities of US$220.1m falling due after that.
+Offsetting these obligations, it had cash of US$58.2m as well as receivables valued at US$213.4m due within 12 months.
+So its liabilities total US$167.7m more than the combination of its cash and short-term receivables.

-Fortunately, Innospec grew its EBIT by 5.5% in the last year, making that debt load look even more manageable.
-There's no doubt that we learn most about debt from the balance sheet.
+The modesty of its debt load may become crucial for Innospec if management cannot prevent a repeat of the 26% cut to EBIT over the last year.
+When it comes to paying off debt, falling earnings are no more useful than sugary sodas are for your health.
+The balance sheet is clearly the area to focus on when you are analysing debt.
 But ultimately the future profitability of the business will decide if Innospec can strengthen its balance sheet over time.
 So if you're focused on the future you can check out this free report showing analyst profit forecasts.

-Finally, while the tax-man may adore accounting profits, lenders only accept cold hard cash.
+Finally, a company can only pay off debt with cold hard cash, not accounting profits.
 Innospec may have net cash on the balance sheet, but it is still interesting to look at how well the business converts its earnings before interest and tax (EBIT) to free cash flow, because that will influence both its need for, and its capacity to manage debt.
-During the last three years, Innospec produced sturdy free cash flow equating to 57% of its EBIT, about what we'd expect.
+During the last three years, Innospec produced sturdy free cash flow equating to 71% of its EBIT, about what we'd expect.
 This cold hard cash means it can reduce its debt when it wants to.